 School visits and outreach

 We offer tailor made workshops for school groups from Key Stages 1 – 5 which are currently free of charge.
-While our building is closed we are able to offer these as livestreams into classrooms at a time of your choosing.
-Please contact Emma Dunn, Director of Programme [email protected] for further details.
+This year, we are able to offer these sessions as livestreams into classrooms at a time of your choosing.
+Please contact [email protected] for further details.

 During usual opening times, we offer bookable slots on Thursday and Friday mornings between 9.30 – 11.30 (sessions last one hour).
 Sessions take place in the magical book-lined Outer Library which houses the majority of the Institution’s historic collection.
 Our extensive collection is used to support and enrich the National Curriculum.